slobodin/libdf3d/README.md

 #### Dependencies
 * SDL2
 * SDL2_Image
-* boost at least 1.55.0 (df3d uses header only stuff)
+* boost at least 1.55.0 (df3d uses header only stuff except of boost::python)
+* python 2.7

 Built and included to the project
 * librocket GUI library http://librocket.com/